TuringLang/NormalizingFlows.jl/docs/src/customized_layer.md

-# Customize your own flow layer
+# Defining Your Own Flow Layer

 In practice, user might want to define their own normalizing flow.
 As briefly noted in [What are normalizing flows?](@ref), the key is to define a